-Note that not all the Fund's underlying holdings contribute to these metrics, and we believe that a data coverage of less than 70% is too low to be relied upon, as is the case with the Fund's Scope 3 emissions data.
+Note that not all the Fund's underlying holdings contribute to these metrics, and we believe that a data coverage of less than 70% is too low to be relied upon.
 The low coverage may be as a result of climate or financial data not being reported for the underlying organisations and/or asset types.